Being an environmental representative in middle school or high school: What can you do?

 Evelyne Bois, University of Orléans; Aurélie Zwang, University of Montpellier and Mandarine Hugon, University of Orléans

-Eco-delegates: Strong Support from the Institution
+Eco-delegates: Strong Demands from the Institution

 They are encouraged to present their projects to various representative bodies at the school and school district levels (steering committees, middle school or high school student councils).
 At the national level, their initiatives may be recognized with the “Eco-Delegate Initiative of the Year” award and highlighted as examples on the Ministry’s website.
 Eco-delegates must also acquire skills that they can put to use as future citizens and “economic actors.”